 Myth 4: It’s better for us to wait until we can move to full e-testing and e-assessment

 The Institute of Chartered Accountants in England and Wales initially began using e-marking to assess ACA exam papers, using human markers.
-Focussing on their future and growth, they then decided that a move to e-testing would further enhance their ability to replicate a realistic working environment for candidates.
-Computer-based testing was introduced working collaboratively so that an integration engine connected e-marking with e-testing and the awarding organisation so that all elements of the assessment process were streamlined.
+Focusing on growth plans for their future, they then decided to extend their digital journey by transitioning from paper to on-screen test authoring and delivery modules, while retaining the e-marking system, to further enhance their ability to replicate a realistic working environment for candidates.

 Myth 5: E-marking will compromise the quality of the assessment we provide